Multiprecision Computing Toolbox for MATLAB

 The toolbox removes MATLAB’s inherent limitation on computing precision, thus enabling the user to solve a variety of important problems previously impossible to handle with MATLAB:

-- Allows solving of numerically unstable problems (e.g. solving of ill-conditioned matrices or finding roots of high-degree polynomials with high accuracy).
+- Allows solving of numerically unstable problems (e.g. finding roots of polynomials or solving ill-conditioned matrices).

 - Enables checking of accuracy of results by re-running existing MATLAB programs in extended precision.